visipedia/iwildcam_comp/readme.md

 ![MAE](/assets/MAE.png)

-where each `x_i` represents the predicted count of animals in sequence `i`, `y_i` represents the ground truth count for that sequence and `n` is the number of sequences in the test set.
+where each `x_i` represents the predicted count of animals in sequence `i`, `y_i` represents the ground truth count for that sequence, and `n` is the number of sequences in the test set.

 We selected this simple metric for this year because it's easy to interpret and because count errors on large groups of animals (which will inevitably happen!) are not as hardly penalized as in the case of [Root Mean Square Error (RMSE)](https://en.wikipedia.org/wiki/Root-mean-square_error).